FILING FOR DISABILITY BENEFITS IN CALIFORNIA

 TWO TYPES OF PRIVATE BENEFITS

 There are two types of private disability insurance that you can buy: short term and long term.
 Short term usually replaces a portion of your salary from three to six months after the onset of your condition.
 Long term benefits normally begin six months after your disability begins.
-Long term benefits usually last a few years until you are able to return to work.
-However, benefits can also last until you retire.
+However, long term benefits usually last a few years until you are able to return to work.
+Additionally, benefits can also last until you retire.

 Typically, private insurance limits mental health payments to a two year term.
 This is not true across the board.
 But most policies put a limit of two years on payment for mental health conditions, like depression or anxiety.
 Therefore, if you have a combination of diseases, like a severe back condition and anxiety, you should make sure the insurance payments are based on your back condition.
 Because, if they base payments on your mental health condition, then there will be a time limit on the payout period.